Content marketing for SaaS

 Awareness: Content which addresses the key issues your customers face and showcases your knowledge and understanding of the market.

-Interest: Pieces which highlight the unique benefits of your product or subscription, and demonstrates how it can solve client pain points.
+Interest: Pieces which highlight the unique benefits of your SaaS product or subscription, and demonstrates how it can solve client pain points.

 Consideration: Content that helps your customer to decide what kind of solution or subscription they need to tackle their problems, and helps them compare your solution to the other options on the market.